-February update: We have found homes for three of our boys and our one girl now.
-If you are interested in our one remaining boy, Hector, or would like to be considered as a potential own for one of our next litter of puppies (hopefully available this summer) please email us at firstname.lastname@example.org
+February update: We have found homes for all of the puppies now.
+If you are interested in our one of our future puppies or would like to be considered as a potential owner (hopefully available this summer) please email us at email@example.com

 We have six of these beautiful little dogs and would like you to know a little more about the breed.
 We have spent many months researching the breed and contacting breeders before going to the Czech Republic to bring home first Abi (black and tan girl) in July 2012, then Bruno (red boy) in October 2012 They were joined by three black and tan short-hairs – two girls; Ceska in September 2013 and Zara in September 2015 and a boy; Maxi, in November 2015.
 You can see further details of these lovely dogs on our Dogs page.

 We know of around a dozen P.K.’s living in Britain and Ireland but – as far as we know – our two and their offspring are the only longhaired PKs over here.
 If you have a Prazsky Krysarik, we would love to hear from you.